TeamBreach/CaseStudy2/ProcrastinationStudy.md

    - For example, when respondents claim to be working at their current job for 999 years, the response is set to missing
   - Correct spelling mistakes in respondents' write-in answers so that observations can be more easily categorized if analysis demands (Q2civ)
    - For example: 'Studey' was corrected to 'student'
+   - Some jobs were consolidated.
+For example, 'Attorney' and 'Attorney-self Employed' have been consolidated to 'Attorney'
    - Furthermore, 'na', '0', and 'please specify' were set to missing
   - Additional information about this data can be found in the CODEBOOK